clearlinux/clear-linux-documentation/source/guides/maintenance/cpu-performance.rst

 Scaling governor
 ================

-|CL| sets the CPU governor to *performance* which calls for the CPU to operate
+|CL| sets the CPU governor to ``performance`` which calls for the CPU to
-at maximum clock frequency.
+operate at maximum clock frequency.
 In other words, P-state P0.
 While this may sound wasteful at first, it is important to remember that power utilization does not increase significantly simply because of a locked clock frequency without a workload.

-To view the current CPU frequency scaling governor run this command in a terminal:
+To view the current CPU frequency scaling governor, run this command in a
+terminal:

 .. code-block:: bash